 Saturday 1st July, 10 am – 3 pm

 Pimlico Academy, The Auditorium,

 Friday 7th July, 2pm – 7pm

 Park Court Clubroom (The Venue), Battersea Park Road,

 Doddington Estate, Battersea,

 Here are some Nine Elms Cycle Bridge Talking Points that have emerged from a closer look at the proposal which seems still to be based on a 2013 speculative study by TfL.

 - ‘The longest stretch of riverbank in central London without a crossing point…’ This only works by defining ‘central’ to fit the premise; choosing Chelsea-Wapping or Pimlico-Tower give different answers.
-Far more strategically important would be the stretch from Tower Bridge to Rotherhide and beyond.
+Besides, expensive infrastructure money should go where it’s most needed, not to even out spaces on a map.
+More strategically important would be the stretch from Tower Bridge to Rotherhide and beyond.